Meghansaha/artpack/README.md

 ## Brief Examples

-artpack can be used create specified dataframes that will map art when fed into `ggplot2` functions:
+artpack can be used to create specified dataframes that will map art when fed into `ggplot2` functions:

 For example, `square_data()` creates a data frame that maps a square on